mirumee/ariadne-website/docs/unions.md

 error = UnionType("Error", resolve_error_type)
 ```

-Lastly, your `UnionType` instance should be passed to `make_executable_schema` together will other types:
+Lastly, your `UnionType` instance should be passed to `make_executable_schema` together with your other types:

 ```python
 schema = make_executable_schema(type_defs, [query, error])